 AC Transit Bus Storage.
-As shown on Figure 2.2-1 and detailed in Figure 2.2-6, bus storage would be off-site, under the west Bay Bridge approaches between Second and Fourth Streets.
+As shown on Figure 2.2-1 and detailed in Figure 2.2-5, bus storage would be off-site, under the west Bay Bridge approaches between Second and Fourth Streets.
 AC Transit storage would be at-grade between Second and Third Streets.
 Two optional conceptual designs have been developed for bus storage at this site.
 The storage area would accommodate either 42 or 53 buses, depending upon the selected layout for storing of the vehicles.
-Access to this bus storage area would be via Fourth Street and a two-way "storage link" ramp that would connect with the Transbay Terminal bus ramps.
+Access to this bus storage area would be via Third Street and a two-way "storage link" ramp that would connect with the Bay Bridge-Transbay Terminal bus ramps.
+As shown on the conceptual plans (Figure 2.2-6), these storage link ramps would be geometrically complex, with substantial direction changes and areas of maximum grade.
+It is anticipated that nine buses could be stored on the storage link ramp.
 The plans include a building to house a lounge and restrooms for the drivers and office space for supervisory personnel.
-A 10- to 12-foot noise wall would be provided along the southern boundary of the AC Transit off-site bus facility.
-Noise wall would also be provided along the bus ramps adjoining this facility.